Restore England’s Wetlands (home to wildlife, prevent floods)

 How Florida Looks After Its Wetlands

-The Florida Everglades is a whopping 1.5 million acres of wetlands, mangrove forests, marshes (similar to our Fens) and many species including sea turtles, wild dolphins, manatees and over 500 species of birds.
+The Everglades has 1.5 million acres of wetlands, mangrove forests and marshes, home to sea turtles, wild dolphins, manatees and over 500 species of birds.

-Florida is known as ‘the sunshine state’, due to the huge amount of sunny weather it receives.
-This tends to also reflect in the people, who have a sunny positive attitude about nearly everything, something possibly we could learn from in England!
+One reason why things get done in ‘the sunshine state’ is often because the people have a pretty sunny positive attitude about nearly everything, something possibly we could learn from in England!

 Fight for the things that you care about.
 But do it in a way that will lead others to join you.
 Ruth Bader Ginsburg